-CPaaS being more comprehensive and flexible in nature allows for better B2C communication capabilities in contrast to UCaaS which caters mostly to B2B.
+CPaaS being more comprehensive and flexible in nature allows for better B2C and B2C communication capabilities in contrast to UCaaS which caters mostly for internal communications.
 So, what brought these solutions into existence?
 Allow us to break them down for you.

 Unified Communication (UC) and Unified Communication as a service (UCaaS) are a set of integrated communication tools that provide a consistent and unified user interface across multiple devices and media types.
 With organisations increasingly encouraging remote work structures, there is a very clear need for the employees to be able to access various communication platforms from any device, anywhere.
 This boosts productivity and convenience.

 For example, with UC and UCaaS, the employees can take part in crucial video conferences while still working from home, receive voicemails on their emails if they are travelling and connect with their colleagues via instant messaging from any device.
 The major difference between UC and UCaaS however, is in their delivery/implementation methods.
 While UC is deployed on-premise with hardware bought and deployed in-house, UCaaS is a cloud-based software solution wherein the hardware is managed by the service provider/vendor.
 The latter is more popular amongst organisations because of the below advantages-

 - Scalability: Depending on the need, organisations can increase/decrease the set of requirements.

 - Cost Effectiveness: Taking the burden of maintaining hardware off the organisation’s head, UCaaS provides a beneficial model of paying for the services only rather than the whole infrastructure.

 - Ease of deployment: UCaaS solutions are easily deployed since they come in a ready-to-use package.